 Finding temp file creators

-Saturday 14 March 2015This is close to ten years old.
+Saturday 14 March 2015This is almost ten years old.
 Be careful.

 One of the things that is very useful about Python is its extreme introspectability and malleability.
 Taken too far, it can make your code an unmaintainable mess, but it can be very handy when trying to debug large and complex projects.